 Tolerating and “Riding the Wave” of Disappointment

 Have you ever tried making an emotion “just go away,” or even tried creating an emotion you don’t have?
 Either way, you likely know that things don’t work that way.
-Once we feel an emotion, that emotion is there until, well, until it fades or passes.
+Once we feel an emotion, that emotion is there until it fades or passes.
 In fact, all emotions, including disappointment, pass or fade with time.
 This happens regardless of how upsetting or uncomfortable they are at first.
-Sometimes this happens more quickly than others, and some feelings are intense while others less so.
+Sometimes this happens more quickly than others, and some feelings are more intense while others less so.
 But they all do fade with time.

 So, part of healthy coping with disappointment is reminding yourself that disappointment is like a wave — ride it until it passes.